 The Cromwell Loan, discussed in Section 1.8 of the PDS has been repaid and is not expected to be re-drawn.

-As discussed in Section 1.9 of the PDS, it is intended the Trust will have the Bank Loan, to fund part of the construction and development costs of the ATO Dandenong.
-It is not expected that the Trust will be required to draw down under the Bank Loan until approximately October 2015.
 In the PDS Cromwell said that it expected to enter into the Bank Loan by June 2014.
 However, to minimise the costs associated with maintaining an undrawn facility, Cromwell has delayed finalisation of the Bank Loan.
 Cromwell recently received credit approved terms from a major Australian bank for a 3 year facility.
 Cromwell is in the final stages of negotiating the associated facility agreement and expects to finalise the facility by 31 December 2014.
 The targeted key terms of the Bank Loan are detailed in Section 10.9 of the PDS.
 The final agreed terms of the Bank Loan will be determined by negotiations between the financier and Cromwell and may be different to those set out in Section 10.9 of the PDS.

+As discussed in Section 1.9 of the PDS, it is intended the Trust will use the Bank Loan, to fund final construction and development costs for ATO Dandenong.
+It is not expected that the Trust will be required to draw down under the Bank Loan until approximately October 2015

 An update will be provided on www.cromwell.com.au/C12/updates when the Bank Loan has been finalised.

 Cromwell is confident of being able to finalise the Bank Loan on reasonable terms, but there can be no guarantee that this will be achieved.
 See Section 4.3 for additional information on the risks associated with borrowings.